madnuttah/unbound-docker/doc/DETAILS.md

   module-config: "cachedb validator iterator"
 ```

-Create a new mountpoint like `.../unbound-db/`, make it available via `fstab` and place this [`redis.conf`](https://raw.githubusercontent.com/madnuttah/unbound-docker/main/doc/redis/examples/redis.conf) there.
+Create a new mountpoint like `.../unbound-db/`, make it available via `fstab` and place this [`redis.conf`](https://raw.githubusercontent.com/madnuttah/unbound-docker/main/doc/examples/redis/redis.conf) there.

-Place a new entry for cachedb in your `unbound.conf` with the content of my [`cachedb.conf`](https://raw.githubusercontent.com/madnuttah/unbound-docker/main/doc/redis/examples/cachedb.conf) or put the file in your `conf.d` directory if you use the structured directories.
+Place a new entry for cachedb in your `unbound.conf` with the content of my [`cachedb.conf`](https://raw.githubusercontent.com/madnuttah/unbound-docker/main/doc/examples/redis/cachedb.conf) or put the file in your `conf.d` directory if you use the structured directories.

 Extend your ***existing*** `docker-compose.yaml` `servers:` section with the content of [`this snippet`](https://raw.githubusercontent.com/madnuttah/unbound-docker/main/doc/redis/examples/docker-compose_snippet.yaml).

 # Known Issues

-Currently the arm image is broken for `armv6l` architecture (Raspberry Pi 1A / 1A+ / 1B / 1B+ and Zero / Zero W)
+Alpine Linux dropped hardware support for 'armv6l` (Raspberry Pi 1A / 1A+ / 1B / 1B+ and Zero / Zero W).

 You can check your hardware architecture with the command `uname -m`.
-If you want to use unbound-docker on hardware `armv6l` [`but you can build the images yourself on the target hardware`](https://github.com/madnuttah/unbound-docker/tree/main/scripts).
+If you want to use unbound-docker on hardware like `armv6l` [`you can build the images yourself on the target hardware`](https://github.com/madnuttah/unbound-docker/tree/main/scripts).
 We are sorry for the inconvenience.

 # Troubleshooting

+Most issues take place because there are missing files like the unbound.log or due to permission issues.
+The container won't start up in such cases.
+Make sure `uid/gid 1000 (_unbound:_unbound)` has read/write permissions on it's folders.

-You can access the _running_ image by executing the following command in your shell: `sudo docker exec -ti madnuttah-unbound /bin/sh`.
+You can access the _running_ image by executing the following command in your shell: `sudo docker exec -ti madnuttah-unbound /bin/ash`.
 If you have assigned a different name for the image than `madnuttah-unbound`, this must be adjusted of course.

 # Documentation